Is Green Infrastructure a Universal Good?

 Median Income: Incomes have become increasingly unequal in the United States over the last several decades.
 To understand the impacts of public policies like GI programs, median income is a better indicator than the average.

-Overview of GI and Equity in Current Urban Plans
+Overview of GI and Equity in Current City Plans

 Insights and Recommendations